Cryj007/Code201ReadingNotes/class-01.md

 #### Notes

+-no longer uses div element

+-if an older browser doesnt recognize HTML5 it will automatically treat it as inlin elements

+#### Vocab

+- HTML5 SHIV or HTML5 SHIM= simple JavaScript

+- CONDITIONAL COMMENT= checks if the browser version is less than IE9

+## HTML Chapter 18: “Process & Design” (pp.452-475)

+#### Notes

 -always create a wireframe, a basic outline of your webpage

 -a website should be designed for a target audience